-Most first time visitors only have a day to see the region and at first sight all these possibilities can be a little bit overwhelming.
-Here below I will show you my favourite tour of the area that can be easily contained in one day departing from Tokyo.
+Most first time visitors have only one day to see the region and at first sight all these possibilities can be overwhelming.
+Below I will navigate you along my favourite tour of the area that can be easily contained in one day departing from Tokyo.

 From Hakone-Yumoto starts the famous Hakone “loop”.
 This is a recommended touristic course which will take you past the most scenic places.
-You may notice that almost all touristic guide books describe this loop counter-clock wise.
-Here below I will describe it clockwise.
+Here below I will guide you to the most scenic spots of the Hakone loop clockwise.
+This has the advantage that it is less crowded as the majority of (international) tourists are following guidebooks that describe the tour counter clock wise .